Angina

-There is a weak relationship between severity of angina and degree of oxygen deprivation in the heart muscle, however, the severity of angina does not always match the degree of oxygen deprivation to the heart or the risk of a myocardial infarction (heart attack).
-Some people may experience severe pain even though there is little risk of a heart attack.
-Others may have a heart attack and experience little or no pain.
+An urgent medical assessment is suggested to rule out serious medical conditions.
+There is a relationship between severity of angina and degree of oxygen deprivation in the heart muscle.
+However, the severity of angina does not always match the degree of oxygen deprivation to the heart or the risk of a heart attack (myocardial infarction).
+Some people may experience severe pain even though there is little risk of a heart attack whilst others may have a heart attack and experience little or no pain.
 In some cases, angina can be quite severe.
 Worsening angina attacks, sudden-onset angina at rest, and angina lasting more than 15 minutes are symptoms of unstable angina (usually grouped with similar conditions as the acute coronary syndrome).
-As these may precede a heart attack, they require urgent medical attention and are, in general, treated similarly to myocardial infarction.
+As these may precede a heart attack, they require urgent medical attention and are, in general, treated similarly to heart attacks.

 In the early 20th century, severe angina was seen as a sign of impending death.
 However, modern medical therapies have improved the outlook substantially.
 Middle-age patients who experience moderate to severe angina (grading by classes II, III, and IV) have a five-year survival rate of approximately 92%.

 Classification

 Stable angina

 Also known as 'effort angina', this refers to the classic type of angina related to myocardial ischemia.
 A typical presentation of stable angina is that of chest discomfort and associated symptoms precipitated by some activity (running, walking, etc.) with minimal or non-existent symptoms at rest or after administration of sublingual nitroglycerin.
-Symptoms typically abate several minutes after activity and recur when activity resumes.
+Symptoms typically diminish several minutes after activity and recur when activity resumes.
 In this way, stable angina may be thought of as being similar to intermittent claudication symptoms.
 Other recognized precipitants of stable angina include cold weather, heavy meals, and emotional stress.

 Unstable angina

-Unstable angina (UA) (also "crescendo angina"; this is a form of acute coronary syndrome) is defined as angina pectoris that changes or worsens.
+Unstable angina (UA) (also "crescendo angina"; this is a form of acute coronary syndrome) is defined as angina pectoris that changes or worsens or begins suddenly at rest.
+Unstable angina is a medical emergency and requires urgent medical treatment from a doctor.

 It has at least one of these three features: